 There were no international studies identified that observed the prevalence of women with rUTI and associated prescriptions against which to compare our results.
-However, a similar Canadian study conducted by Daneman et al. examined the use of fluoroquinolones for uncomplicated UTI in women from six Canadian provinces between 2005 and 2015; the provinces examined were BC, Alberta, Saskatchewan, Manitoba, Ontario, and Nova Scotia.38 Although they did not evaluate recurrent urinary tract infections per se, our findings corroborated Daneman et al., as fluoroquinolones account for approximately one-third of UTI prescriptions, and their use was noted to have diminished over the study period in five of the provinces.38 Similarly, a study conducted by Mulder et al. in the Netherlands between 1996-2014 detailed the effects of guideline implementations in 2005 on female UTI prescribing.47 They found that nitrofurantoin use significantly increased, and SMX/TMP use significantly decreased.47 However, as the Netherland's guidelines had excluded guinolones from first-line treatment since 1989, quinolone usage was significantly lower than nitrofurantoin usage throughout their study period.47 In contrast, the United States relies heavily on quinolones.
-A study comparing UTIassociated prescribing between 2002-2011 found that guinolones are used more frequently than SMX/TMP or nitrofurantoin for UTI, indicating widespread inappropriate use of antibiotics.48 These suggestions are corroborated by Wattengel et al., who found that between 2005-2018 in the US, 68% of outpatients were treated inappropriately for UTI with suboptimal regimens, dose, durations, and drug choice.49
+However, a similar Canadian study conducted by Daneman et al examined the use of fluoroquinolones for uncomplicated UTI in women from six Canadian provinces between 2005 and 2015; the provinces examined were BC, Alberta, Saskatchewan, Manitoba, Ontario, and Nova Scotia.38 Although they did not evaluate rUTI per se, our findings corroborated Daneman et al, as fluoroquinolones account for approximately one-third of UTI prescriptions, and their use was noted to have diminished over the study period in five of the provinces.38

+Similarly, a study conducted by Mulder et al in the Netherlands between 1996 and 2014 detailed the effects of guideline implementations in 2005 on female UTI prescribing.47 They found that nitrofurantoin use significantly increased, and SMX/TMP use significantly decreased.47 However, as the Netherland's guidelines had excluded quinolones from first-line treatment since 1989, quinolone usage was significantly lower than nitrofurantoin usage throughout their study period.47

+In contrast, the U.S. relies heavily on quinolones.
+A study comparing UTI-associated prescribing from 2002-2011 found that quinolones are used more frequently than SMX/ TMP or nitrofurantoin for UTI, indicating widespread inappropriate use of antibiotics.48 These suggestions are corroborated by Wattengel et al, who found that from 2005-2018 in the U.S., 68% of outpatients were treated inappropriately for UTI with suboptimal regimens, dose, durations, and drug choice.49

-Stewardship efforts to combat the crisis of AMR within British Columbia were formalized provincially with the introduction of the Do Bugs Need Drugs campaign in late 2005.11 With heavy, early emphases on handwashing and judicious antimicrobial use for respiratory tract infections.
-The program has since been attributed to curtailing the overuse of antibiotics related to upper and lower respiratory tract infections, as well as optimizing their prescribing.50 Around 2009, the focus of the program turned towards stewardship for UTI prescribing; international and local guidelines, as well as various stewardship materials were disseminated regarding the judicious use of antibiotics for UTIs.^{45,51-52} Our study period reviews a decade of antimicrobial prescribing in BC and trends reported are reflective of the provincial efforts to optimize UTI prescribing.
+Stewardship efforts to combat the crisis of AMR within British Columbia were formalized provincially with the introduction of the DBND campaign in late 2005,11 with heavy, early emphases on handwashing and judicious antimicrobial use for respiratory tract infections.
+The program has since been attributed to curtailing the overuse of antibiotics related to upper and lower respiratory tract infections, as well as optimizing their prescribing.50 Around 2009, the focus of the program turned towards stewardship for UTI prescribing; international and local guidelines, as well as various stewardship materials, were disseminated regarding the judicious use of antibiotics for UTIs.^{45,51,52} Our study period reviews a decade of antimicrobial prescribing in BC and trends reported are reflective of the provincial efforts to optimize UTI prescribing.